EliseTomlin/hear-sync-maintenance/README.md

 # HearSync

-With parents who have childern with hearing loss in mind, this app will help organize speech progression and help keep track of hearing device maintainence.
+With parents who have children with hearing loss in mind, this app will help organize speech progression and help keep track of hearing device maintenance.

   <a href="https://hearsync.onrender.com" target="_blank">
     <img src="./public/images/hearsynchomeSS.PNG" width="200" alt="Alt Text 2">